Categorical computation: Higher categorical computation

-\begin{rem} The data $(\CX,x)$ is essentially equivalent to the unitary multi-fusion $(n-1)$-category $\hom_\CX(x,x)$ \cite{JF20,KZ20}.
+Importantly, the data $(\CX,x)$ is essentially equivalent to the multi-fusion $(n-1)$-category $\hom_\CX(x,x)$ \cite{JF20,KZ20}.
 The above physical realization of an $n$-functor $\CF: \CX \to \CX$ can also be viewed as a physical realization of a monoidal $(n-1)$-functor from $\hom_\CX(x,x)$ to $\hom_\CX(\CF(x),\CF(x))$.
-When $n=2$, this physical realization of monoidal 1-functor can be stated as a mathematical theorem \cite[Theorem\ 3.2.3]{KZ18}. \end{rem}
+This physical realization of a monoidal $(n-1)$-functor can be stated as a precise mathematical theorem (see \cite[Theorem\ 3.2.3]{KZ18} for $n=2$ and \cite{KZ21} for general $n$).

-\begin{rem} Although the physical realization of topological orders cannot go beyond 3d (spatial dimension), it is already very interesting and rich in 1d and 2d cases because anomalous 1d topological orders and 2d topological orders are abundant. \end{rem}

-\begin{rem} Topological orders was proposed long ago to provide the physical realization of the fault tolerant quantum computation \cite{K03,F98} (see for example \cite{Wan10} for a review and references therein).
-Our proposal says that they can also do $n$-categorical computations in a fault tolerant way. \end{rem}
+\begin{rem} Topological orders were proposed long ago to provide the physical realization of the fault tolerant quantum computation \cite{K03,F98} (see for example \cite{Wan10} for a review and references therein).
+Our proposal suggests that the physics of topological orders might allows us to do $n$-categorical computations in a fault tolerant way. \end{rem}

+Although the physical realization of topological orders cannot go beyond 3d, it is already very interesting and rich in 1d and 2d cases because anomalous 1d topological orders and 2d topological orders are abundant.
+In the rest of this paper, we further illustrate the idea for anomalous 1d topological orders because it is experimentally realizable either as a gapped domain wall in a 2d fractional quantum Hall system or a gapped boundary in a toric code model achieved in quantum simulation (see for example \cite{S22,SLK+21} and references therein).

+An anomalous 1d topological order can be described by a pair $(\CX,x)$, where $\CX$ is a separable 2-category and $x\in \CX$ is a distinguished object\footnote{Without loss of generality, we can assume $x$ is indecomposable.}.
+Equivalently, it can also be described a fusion 1-category $\CA:=\hom_\CX(x,x)$, the objects of which are particle-like topological excitations (or topological defects).
+We illustrate the idea of physically realizing a monoidal 1-functor $\CF: \CA \to \CB$ from $\CA$ to another multi-fusion 1-category $\CB$ in Figure\,\ref{fig:monoidal-functor}.

+Since the 1d topological order $\CA$ is anomalous, it can only be a gapped boundary of a 2d topological order, whose particle-like topological excitations form a braided fusion 1-category given by the Drinfeld center of $\CA$ \cite{KK12,KWZ15,KWZ17}, denoted by $\FZ_1(\CA)$.
+Consider a gapped domain wall $\CF$ between the bulk of $\CA$ and the anomaly-free 2d phase $\CC$.
+The particle-like topological excitations on the wall form a multi-fusion 1-category still denoted by $\CF$.

+Topological excitations $a_1, \cdots, a_n$ in the anomalous 1d topological order can be arranged to be separated with equal distance.
+According to \cite[Theorem\ 3.2.3]{KZ18}, the gapped domain wall or the fusion category $\CF$ determines (actually is equivalent to) a monoidal functor from $\CA$ to $\CB:=\CF\boxtimes_{\FZ_1(\CA)} \CA$ defined by